 Poet, performer, teaching artist.

 Maya graduated from Stanford in 2022 with a B.A. in Psychology with double minors in Studies of Race & Ethnicity and Poetry.
-She also earned an M.A. in Sociology with a Research Methodology focus, receiving the Alumni Award of Excellence and Asian American Association Special Achievement Award.
+She also earned an M.A. in Sociology, receiving the Alumni Award of Excellence and the Asian American Association Special Achievement Award.
 For 3 years, she served as an Artist Fellow, Co-Chair, and Community Organizer with Stanford’s Institute for Diversity in the Arts, where she oversaw arts programming and led 2 cohorts of 10 Artist Fellows in developing creative capstone projects.
 She served as the the Markaz Resource Center’s Inaugural Artist in Residence, where she pitched, developed, and made sustainable the Center’s Artist in Residence program and launched the Creative Community Archive, a program commissioning 50 student artists’ work.
 From 2019-2021, she also served as MINT Magazine’s Poetry Director and Spoken Word Collective’s Workshop Chair.

 Maya has worked as an arts instructor since high school.
 In Jan-June 2017, she served as a poetry instructor at Izcali, a performance arts collective for first generation youth in San Diego.
 From Mar-June 2022, she served as the lead teaching assistant for Reading and embodying the works of bell hooks, where she co-facilitated weekly classes focused on creative writing, movement improvisation, and theory critique.
 From Jun-Aug 2023, she led a summer poetry workshop for high schoolers titled Writing Race & Technology: the poet as archive & witness.
-From 2007-2019, she volunteered as a folkloric performer and choreographer in her parish’s annual Lebanese festival, performing in dabke, mentoring younger dancers, and selling knafeh.
+From 2007-2019, she volunteered as a folkloric performer and choreographer in her parish’s annual Lebanese festival, performing dabke and selling knafeh.

 Maya currently leads yasmeen, a virtual Arab makers’ collective, and is working on her third collection.